Skip to main content

 Eviction by bailiffs after repossession

-Some lenders use high court enforcement officers (HCEOs) to carry out an eviction.
-These are private bailiffs who are authorised by the high court.
+Some lenders use high court enforcement officers (HCEOs).
+These are private bailiffs.

-Eviction is the final stage of mortgage possession action.
+Eviction is the last stage of mortgage repossession.

-• an outright order and the date for possession has passed
+• the court makes an outright order and the date for possession has passed

-• a suspended possession order and you break the terms of the order
+• you break the terms of your suspended possession order

 • apply for an eviction warrant from the court